Objectives:

 - Explore information on the use of the current edition of the Diagnostic and Statistical Manual of Mental Disorders (DSM) diagnosis and treatment of mental disorders

-- Differentially Diagnose Bipolar Disorder
+- Differentially Diagnose Bipolar Disorder and depression

 - Recognize general medical conditions and drugs that may mimic depression or mania